Nigel Llong

 Nigel James Llong (born 11 February 1969) is an English cricket umpire and former first-class cricketer.
 Until June 2020, he was a member of the Elite Panel of ICC Umpires and officiated in international matches - Tests, ODIs and T20Is.
 Earlier, he had played English domestic cricket during the 1990s with Kent County Cricket Club.

 Playing career

-He made his first-class cricket debut for Kent in 1990 and won his county cap in 1993.
+Llong made his first-class cricket debut for Kent in 1990 and won his county cap in 1993.
 His playing style was unusual in that he batted left-handed but bowled right-handed off spin.